Georgia Cottage Food Law: Food Safety Training Requirements

 Earn Your Food Handlers Card + Certificate to Sell Cottage Foods

-The course was created for employees in commercial food establishments like restaurants and healthcare facilities, so some of the content isn’t applicable to cottage food businesses.
+The course was created for employees in retail food establishments like restaurants and healthcare facilities, so some of the content isn’t applicable to cottage food businesses.

 However, the course still covers the essential food safety principles you must know to keep the food you produce and sell safe from contaminants and disease-causing organisms known as pathogens that can make someone sick.

-After completing the course, you must pass a 40-multiple-choice question test to earn your Georgia’s approved food handler certificate.
+After completing the course, you’ll need to pass a multiple-choice test to earn your Georgia food handlers certificate.

 Summary